-Subject to the limitations set forth in Section 3 of this Rule, a person certified as a Foreign Legal Consultant under this Rule is considered to be a lawyer affiliated with the Bar of Texas and is entitled and subject to:
+Subject to the limitations set forth in Section 3, a person certified as a Foreign Legal Consultant under this Rule is considered to be a lawyer affiliated with the Bar and is entitled and subject to:

-- (a) the rights and obligations of a member of the Texas Bar that are set forth in the State Bar Act, the State Bar Rules, and the Texas Disciplinary Rules of Professional Conduct or that arise from the other conditions and requirements that apply to a member of the Bar of Texas under the Texas Disciplinary Rules of Professional Conduct; and - (b) the rights and obligations of a member of the Bar of Texas with respect to: - (1) affiliation in the same law firm with one or more members of the Bar of Texas, including by:
+(a) the rights and obligations of a member of the Bar that are set forth in the State Bar Act, the State Bar Rules, and the Texas Disciplinary Rules of Professional Conduct or that arise from the other conditions and requirements that apply to a member of the Bar under the Texas Disciplinary Rules of Professional Conduct; and

+(b) the rights and obligations of a member of the Bar with respect to:

-- (A) employing one or more members of the Bar of Texas; - (B) being employed by one or more members of the Bar of Texas or by any partnership or professional corporation that includes members of the Bar of Texas or that maintains an office in Texas; and - (C) being a partner in any partnership or a shareholder in any professional corporation that includes members of the Bar of Texas or that maintains an office in Texas; and - (2) attorney-client privilege, work-product privilege, and similar professional privileges.
+- (1) affiliation in the same law firm with one or more members of the Bar, including by: - (A) employing one or more members of the Bar; - (B) being employed by one or more members of the Bar or by any partnership or professional corporation that includes members of the Bar or that maintains an office in Texas; and - (C) being a partner in any partnership or a shareholder in any professional corporation that includes members of the Bar or that maintains an office in Texas; and - (2) attorney-client privilege, work-product privilege, and similar professional privileges.

-A person certified as a Foreign Legal Consultant under this Rule is not a "nonlawyer" as that term is used in rule §5.03 or 5.04 of the Texas Disciplinary Rules of Professional Conduct.
+A person certified as a Foreign Legal Consultant under this Rule is not a "nonlawyer" as that term is used in Rules 5.03 or 5.04 of the Texas Disciplinary Rules of Professional Conduct.